brichards21/SMSDiscordSpam/index.md

-Anger, rage, or passion is quite often expressed by writing in UPPERCASE words which makes this a necessary operation to identify those words sent with just a little more ‘umph’.
+Anger, rage, or passion is quite often expressed by writing in UPPERCASE words which makes this a necessary operation to identify those words sent with just a little more ‘oomph’.

 ![](index_files/figure-markdown_strict/unnamed-chunk-9-1.png)